-For all settings, hints and tips are provided to aid finding the correct setting for the required application.
+For all settings, hints and tips are provided on hover over to aid finding the correct setting for the required application.
 It is also advisable to view the ISA500 application demo video provided on the USB drive, or available on the ISA500 page of the Impact Subsea website prior to adjusting any settings.